 Unfortunately, the term “marine grade” gets thrown around a lot and has created many misconceptions about what it is and how it should be used.
-These days when someone specifies they need marine grade plywood they could be searching for a waterproof product to be used for exterior work on boats that will coming into direct contact with water and possibly submerged completely, or they could be seeking an exterior grade plywood that have some water resistance to be used for something like a house in a wet climate.
+These days, when someone specifies they need marine grade plywood, they could be searching for a waterproof product to be used for exterior work on boats that will be coming into direct contact with water and possibly submerged completely, or they could be seeking an exterior grade plywood that has some water resistance and which would be used for something like a house in a wet climate.
 These are only two examples of the many applications for which marine grade plywood is used.

 Water resistance, weight, strength, and ease of bending are all important factors to consider before deciding which type of marine plywood to buy.
-The most common species available in marine plywood are Okoume, Okoume Gaboon, Meranti, and Douglas Fir.
+The most common face veneer species available in marine plywood are Okoume, Sapele, Meranti, and Douglas Fir.
+The plywood core will vary depending on the quality of the panel but will usually be Douglas Fir, Meranti, or Okoume.
 As with all our products, J. Gibson McIlvain strives to provide a higher quality.
-We offer two types of marine grade plywood: Douglas Fir and Okoume Gaboon plywood.
+We offer several types of marine grade plywood, from medium grade, general use Douglas Fir to top of the line 100% Okoume and Sapele plywood.

 Both species are available in a variety of thicknesses with rotary cut faces and zero voids.
 The veneer ply count may vary depending on whether the product is domestic or imported.
 We do this on purpose to offer options for those looking to bend the plywood in boat building applications who may require more or fewer veneers.

 Click here to request a quote.
 We ship nationwide throughout the U.S.